LawrenceAsanka/POS-system-with-Layered-Architecture/README.md

-# POS system with layered architecture
+# POS System with Layered Architecture

 POS System is a javaFX project for dealing with daily routing